 1 hour 15 minutes

-Learn a foolproof method for making deliciously soft and tender marble cake, inspired by traditional German marble cake.
+Learn a foolproof step by step method for making deliciously soft and tender cake with a marbled effect, inspired by traditional German marble cake.
 Kosher, Dairy.

 - 1 1/4 cups cake flour